On the Jump

-On the Jump is a 1918 American short comedy film featuring Harold Lloyd.
-A print of the film survives in the film archive of the Museum of Modern Art.
+On the Jump is a 1918 American silent comedy short film featuring Harold Lloyd.
+A print of the film survives in the film archive of the Museum of Modern Art in New York City.
 Like many American films of the time, On the Jump was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut the scene of the man thumbing his nose.